dylankane/hardcopy/TESTING.md

 Return back to the [README.md](README.md) file.

 Below I have outlined the different tests I have undertaken on this project to prove its robustness.

+For testing the stipe payment system, the following card numbers can be used for different tests:
+Successful payment: 4242424242424242
+Failed payment: 4000000000009995
+Requires authentication: 4000002500003155

 ## Code Validation